Financial help for parents | What benefits can I claim as a parent?

 You could be entitled to up to £200 toward the cost of your child’s school uniform and shoes.
 Whether a school uniform grant is available and how much it is depends on where you live in the UK.

-- Scotland: The ‘school clothing grant’ of £120 per child of primary school age and £150 per child of secondary school age.
-Contact your council to apply for the grant and see when you need to apply.
+• Scotland: You may be eligible for Scotland’s ‘school clothing grant’ which is at least £120 per child of primary school age and £150 per child of secondary school age.
+Who can apply and the amount of money you’ll get depends on your local council.
+Contact your council to see when to apply.

 Can I claim Scotland’s Best Start Grant School Age Payment?